Enjoy culinary experiences, fun festivals, and rich traditions near San Juan.

 Even More Things to Do

 Located in the center of the town, the Plaza de Recreo is built for the enjoyment of the community and includes landscaping and sculptures that speak to the historical essence of the town.
 For more local history, head to La Casa de la Cultura for a glimpse into the town’s past.
 The two-level structure combines modern and historic elements and also includes an exhibit hall, amphitheater, and more.

 The large steel structure over the Río Grande de Loíza, known as the Historic Bridge, was opened in 1941 and is one of two Pennsylvania Truss bridges from the era still surviving on the Island.
 Cars haven’t crossed it in more than 30 years because it has been transformed into a pedestrian walkway over the river.
 From there, you can stroll along the Bicentennial Walk, which was inaugurated in 2007.
 The walkway borders the river and includes plaques honoring various social and cultural events throughout the town’s history.

 The iconic Parque La Cascada is a grand public park that includes an impressive set of fountains.
-Each of the eight jets represent a different neighborhood in the area.
+Each of the eight jets represents a different neighborhood in the area.
 Surrounded by natural beauty, amphitheater seats, pergola, food kiosks, picnic area, landscaped gardens, and more.